frankdean/trip-server/README.md

 	-e TRIP_RESOURCE_SIGNING_KEY=secret -e POSTGRES_PASSWORD=secret \
 	--publish 8080:8080 -d fdean/trip-server

 Once the application is running a link titled `8080` will be shown next to the `OPEN PORT` button at the top of the page.
 Click on the `8080` link to open a new browser window to the running web server.
+If the port number doesn't show up, click on `OPEN PORT` and enter the port number as `8080`.

 Login using one of the following users and credentials: